threefoldfoundation/info_sdk/src/3bot_sysadmin/3bot_deployer.md

-# Online / hosted 3Bot solution
+# Get a Hosted 3Bot

+Simplifying the developer experience in the cloud has been a priority for Threefold since we launched the SDK in 2018.
 Deploy your 3Bot online.
-The 3Bot admin panel is a versatile tool to administrate and control processes and activities of the TF Grid SDK.
+The 3Bot Admin Panel is a versatile platform to administrate, monitor, and control processes and activities on the Threefold Grid.

 ## Accessing the solution